 Incisor blocks are tooth colored pieces of composite that are fixed to the back of the upper central incisors.
 They are generally placed as part of treatment when a patient has a deep bite that needs to be corrected.
 Incisor blocks allow the patient’s bite to open, which eliminates any friction or opposing occlusal interference.
 This provides the upper molars the freedom to super-erupt (come down farther into the mouth) slowly over time.
 With orthodontic treatment with brackets and wires, the lower molars will be moved up to touch the upper molars.
 Eventually, the natural teeth will meet and open the patient’s bite, thus eliminating the need for the incisor blocks.
 Speech and chewing may be impacted when the incisor blocks are placed, but these issues are usually remedied with time – usually within a week.

 The best way to ensure stability of the teeth after braces is indefinite retainer wear.
-Although there are several options for retainers, our practice typically recommends a Bonded upper and lower retainer.
-This decision is made on a case-by-case basis, and options will be discussed as treatment is coming to completion.
-The three types of available retainers are: Bonded, Essix, and Hawley.
+The three types of available retainers are: Bonded, Hawley, and Clear:

 - Bonded retainers cement to the inside surface of your upper and lower anterior teeth and prevent shifting.
 They cannot be removed by patients; therefore there is no need to worry about compliance or the retainer being lost or thrown away.
 Bonded retainers allow the back molars to settle into final occlusion after orthodontic treatment has been completed.

 - Hawley retainers are easy to remove and durable.
 They can also be adjusted to correct minor movement of the teeth.